aforward9600/pokemonpalette/README.md

 Based on jojobear13's Shin Pokémon Red and Blue.
 Below is the original README file from Shin Pokémon Red and Blue.
 It will give you all the engine changes, such as changes to the battle system.

+- Pokémon now have unique sprites in the menu.
+- Sky Attack is now 150 power and recharges after hitting.
+- Leech Life is now 80 power.
+- Absorb is now 40 power.
+- Mega Drain is now 75 power.

 # Shin Pokémon Red and Blue: Lite Patch

 Version 1.23